pahihu/mumps/manual.md

 army knife.
 I do not repeat the MUMPS V1 manual of Ray Newman which can be get at http://sf.net/projects/mumps.
 Beware it is not a pure MUMPS-1995 implementation.
 If you want a MUMPS which does not contain implementation specific commands and functions use MV1.
+In this text MUMPS refers to the MV1R2DEV implementation of the language which is based on MUMPS V1.